judetta/judetta/README.md

 - ⚡ Fun fact: ...
 -->

+I am

-👩🏻‍💻 I'm an IT analyst working around requirements engineering and testing, and an IT engineering student learning to code and all things around.
+- 👩🏻‍💻 IT analyst working around requirements engineering and testing
+- 👩🏻‍🎓 IT engineering student learning to code and all that kinda stuff
+- 🤸🏻‍♀️ beatsaberian on Oculus Quest
+- 🎶 music lover, especially heavier one 🤘🏻
+- 🚘 EV enthusiast

-🤘🏻 Here you'll find some small projects that I do for practice and for fun, maybe also some actually useful stuff.
+⭐ Here you'll find some small projects that I do for practice and for fun, maybe also some actually useful stuff.